 - The Children’s Bereavement Centre Annual Conference 2019

 We can also tailor training to specific requirements for a very reasonable price and if you would like to explore this further, please get in touch.

 The Children’s Bereavement Centre Annual Conference 2019

-‘Building resilience in children and those who support them’
+‘Building resilience in children experiencing trauma and/or bereavement and those who support them’

-Featuring leading practitioners in resilience, our third annual conference aims to explore in the morning the theories behind positive psychology and practical and expressive tools and strategies for building on children’s self-esteem and resilience.
+Featuring leading practitioners in resilience, our third annual conference will explore the theories behind positive psychology and practical and expressive tools and strategies for building on children’s self-esteem and resilience.
 In the afternoon this will be followed by developing plans to build on your own resilience and learning about what makes parents and practitioners resilient.